Preparing for Sixth Form at Bede's

 Expectations & Privileges of being a Sixth Former

-Within Bede’s, the values of compassion, courage, conscientiousness and curisoty underpin everything we do, and these four C’s are even more important when you get to Sixth Form because they are the values we want you to be able to demonstrate as you head out into the wider world.
+At Bede’s, the values of compassion, courage, conscientiousness and curiosity underpin everything we do.
+These four C’s become even more important in the Sixth Form, as they are the values we want you to take with you into the wider world.

-All Bede’s Sixth Formers are expected to take an active role in school life; they work hard and manage their workloads independently, with support from their teachers; they take part fully in the activity programme; they dress smartly and with pride to represent the school and it’s values; and most importantly, they are role models to the junior year groups.
+All Bede’s Sixth Formers are expected to play an active role in school life.
+They work hard and manage their workloads independently, with support from their teachers; they take part fully in the activity programme; they dress smartly and with pride, representing the school and its values; and, most importantly, they act as role models to younger year groups.

-Sixth Form at Bede’s is a community - and we love to socialise together too.
-We run socials for each year group, and the pupils are encouraged to organise these around what they want to see happen.
-Some examples from the past are casino nights, quiz nights, kareoke, bingo and music nights.
-If you have an idea, approach the Sixth Form Engagement Committee.
+The Sixth Form at Bede’s is a community – and that means socialising as well as studying.
+Each year group enjoys socials, which pupils are encouraged to organise around their own interests.
+In the past these have included casino nights, quiz nights, karaoke, bingo, and music evenings.
+If you have an idea, the Sixth Form Engagement Committee is there to help make it happen.

 Bede’s Diploma Options